Tax loopholes do exist. They are just hard to come by. Even most CPAs and tax professionals have a tough time uncovering them.

 - Companies wishing to attract and retain key employees vital to company growth and operation

-- High income earners looking to take advantage of tax deductions and retirement planning benefits
+- High income earners looking to take advantage of tax deductions and retirement pension benefits

 With the high taxes and retirement contribution restrictions placed on high income earners, cash balance plans make for an attractive vehicle.
 You can pay less in taxes and save more for retirement.

 There are a few deadlines of the cash balance plan you will want to keep in mind.
-For tax deduction purposes, any contributions to the cash balance plan must be made by the tax return due date.
+Contributions must be made by the tax return due date.
 But if an extension is filed it is due by the extended due date of the return.

 Let’s face it.
 The main reason someone is investing money into a cash balance plan is to take tax deductions.
 Cash balance plans have the ability to include contributions that are me several times greater than 401K plans.
 This is great for the self-employed.